Call us at 1(866) 60-SHIFT

 While it’s great marketing for the issuing banks, it comes at a very high cost to the businesses that accept the cards and to the consumer.
 Rewards cards carry very high percentage rates, and so interest begins accumulate if the balance isn’t paid in full every month.

 Your total outstanding revolving credit card debt will continue to grow as long as the credit card account is open.
 Revolving credit isn’t a bad thing by itself, but when it becomes revolving debt, it can become a concern.
-The payment you owe can easily be increased by accumulating interest, the balance can become too much and if finances are bad, delinquency rates could increase.
+The average revolving debt continues to rise as people put more purchases on credit cards with accumulating interest.

-The answer to avoiding credit card debt is generally very simple.
+The answer to "How to avoid credit card debt" is generally very simple.
 Don’t spend more than you have and don’t fall for all offers for rewards & cash back cards out there.

 Budget carefully and don’t live beyond your means.
 While this can be challenging with so many different factors that impact our finances, the important thing to do is start.
 There are several groups on social media, budget apps, & financial books out there to help you get a handle on your finances.
 Remember, if you couldn't pay cash for something right now - then don't.
 Don't borrow from your future - save up until you have the funds in your bank account.